Memory and History

 Durack, Queensland, Australia | 2020 | 32 acres

-Dogs Queensland’s Durack headquarters and showgrounds is reimagined into a playful new destination, giving the canine precinct a vibrant new leash on life.
-Featured in Dog World Magazine (January 2021, pp. 29 & 33), the project balances function, community, and symbolism—designed with both humans and dogs in mind.
+Dogs Queensland’s Durack Headquarters and Showgrounds is reimagined into a playful new destination, giving the canine precinct a vibrant new leash on life.
+Featured in Dog World Magazine (January 2021, pp. 29 & 33), the project interwines function, community, and symbolism.
+Guided by Memory and History, it fuses Corbusian order, Zahidian fluidity, and the adaptive logic of biological evolution into a cohesive hybrid architectural language.

 Concept: Memory and History